 Classic films and films about the festival itself, showing in conjunction with special events.

-The Man Who Would Be King and HP Lovecraft’s The Dunwich Horror
+Went The Day Well? and HP Lovecraft’s The Dunwich Horror

 8 1/2 Foundation Screening